amd/ZenDNN/docs/operator/operator.md

 #### 2. Tensor Conversion Layer
-Labeled in the diagram as **"ZenDNNL Tensor to Third Party Tensor"**, this layer acts as a **compatibility bridge** between ZenDNNL’s internal tensor representation and the expected input format of third-party libraries.
+Labeled in the diagram as **"ZenDNN* Tensor to Third Party Tensor"**, this layer acts as a **compatibility bridge** between ZenDNNL’s internal tensor representation and the expected input format of third-party libraries.

 - **Responsibilities**:
   - **Data Layout Transformation**: Converts tensors from ZenDNNL’s memory layout (e.g., NCHW, NHWC) to the format required by the target library.